-This year, the digital marketing landscape will continue to change as the world settles back into a new normal.
-For that reason, we may see digital media take a more central role in brands’ and businesses’ ability to build brand awareness, engage with their communities and stay on top of PR and marketing trends.
+Year after year, the importance of an updated digital marketing strategy increases.
+For that reason, we see digital media taking a more central role in brands’ and businesses’ ability to build brand awareness, engage with their communities and stay on top of PR and marketing trends.

-What is a digital marketing campaign strategy and who needs one?
+What is a digital marketing strategy and who needs one?

 Your digital marketing strategy is an overall plan outlining your target audience, goals, content ideas and how to measure your campaign’s success.
 Any business or brand wanting to run a digital marketing campaign should develop a marketing campaign strategy to ensure the strategies and tactics lead to success.